vmehmeri/code-promptify/README.md

 - Automatically ignores virtual environment files
 - Automatically ignores files where an API key was found
 - Option to ignore empty files
-- Output results to the clipboard automatically
+- Output results to the clipboard automatically (May not work on Linux or Windows)
 - Optionally output results to a file

 ## Installation using PIP